Energy-time uncertainty relation from entropy measures: Generalized energy-time uncertainty relation

 \section{Generalized energy-time uncertainty relation}

 It has been demonstrated that starting from non-extensive entropies, it is possible to obtain a generalization to the uncertainty relation \eqref{eq:Uncert_relat_q_p_usual} to obtain \eqref{enq.GUP_q_p}.
 Using the same arguments, we can find a modified uncertainty relation between time and energy, which should be a generalization of \eqref{enq.time_energy_uncertainty_relation} to include quantum gravity corrections.
+Before proceeding, we will demonstrate that the modified energy-time uncertainty relation can be derived from Scardigli's arguments \cite{SCARDIGLI199939}.